Your EV and PHEV Charging Options in Perth

 Smart charging systems

 Smart chargers let you schedule charging when electricity rates are lower or when your solar output is strongest.
 You can also monitor energy use from your phone and track your running costs.
 This is ideal for households in Bentley, St James, and Karawara looking to maximise savings.
+Toyota’s own guidance is to favour AC charging for everyday use and save DC fast charging for longer trips, since frequent fast charging can affect battery performance over time.

 Public Charging in Perth